-During formative years, we are taught many things that are not entirely true, but are meant to lay the foundation of rules.
-For example: many students are taught in elementary school English that they are not allowed to ever start a sentence with a conjunction.
-But, students learn later on in school that this is not always the case, merely a general rule.
+We are taught many things that are not entirely true but are meant to lay the foundation of rules during our formative years.
+For example, many students are taught in English class in elementary school that they are not allowed to start a sentence with a conjunction.
+But students learn later on in school that this is not always the case, merely a general rule.

-In the state of Georgia it is presumed that the driver in the rear car of a rear-end collision is at fault because state law requires drivers to always leave a safe amount of space around their car and other cars.
+In Georgia, it is presumed that the driver in the rear car of a rear-end collision is at fault because state law requires drivers to always leave a safe amount of space around their vehicle and other cars.
 This particular rule is meant to afford drivers adequate space to perform an emergency maneuver if they need to.

-In legal cases, the driver of the rear car can rebut any claims that they are automatically at fault.
-Yes, the driver of the rear car is presumed liable until it is proven otherwise.
+In legal cases, the rear car driver can dispute any claims that they are automatically at fault.
+Yes, the rear car driver is presumed liable until it is proven otherwise.
 However, sufficient evidence to the contrary can be provided by showing that:

 - The lead driver was responsible for the accident

 - The accident was unavoidable and not the result of any individual negligence

 The laws regarding fault in Georgia can be complex, and you may have to fight to prove and minimize your percentage of liability if you want a fair settlement.
 This is where an Atlanta car accident lawyer can help.
 The average settlement for a rear-end car accident depends on the specifics of each case.
 Your attorney can show you how to calculate your rear-end settlement.

 Your lawyer will also work to help you mitigate the effects of any allegations of shared fault.
 For example, they will use evidence to show the other driver caused the crash and try to minimize or eliminate any accusation that leaves you legally responsible for the collision and the related expenses.

 For a free legal consultation, call (404) 888-8888